JarryShaw/MacDaily/doc/uninstall.rst

     general arguments:
       -a, --all             uninstall all Caskroom binaries installed through Homebrew
-      -n, --dry-run         list all Caskroom binaries which would be removed, but will not actually delete any Caskroom binaries -q, --quiet           run in quiet mode, with no output information -v, --verbose         run in verbose mode, with detailed output information -y, --yes             yes for all selections
+      -k, --dry-run         list all Caskroom binaries which would be removed, but will not actually delete any Caskroom binaries -q, --quiet           run in quiet mode, with no output information -v, --verbose         run in verbose mode, with detailed output information -y, --yes             yes for all selections
+      -n, --no-cleanup      do not run cleanup process

     miscellaneous arguments:
       -L ARG, --logging ARG